Search for the production of dark matter in the framework of Mono-Z$^{\prime}$ portal at the ILC simulated electron-positron collisions at $\sqrt{s} = 500$ GeV: The simplified model in the framework of Mono-Z portal

-The signature that these processes leave at the detector consists of two oppositely charged leptons, which are produced from the decay of Z$^{\prime}$, in addition to a large missing transverse energy from the stable dark matter $\chi_{1}$.
-So our studied events are characterized by the following topology ($ \mu^{+}\mu^{-} + E^{miss}_{T}$).

-The intensive searches for Z$^{\prime}$ over many years by CMS and ATLAS detectors have proven that the absence of heavy neutral gauge bosons (Z$^{\prime}$) in the mass range between 0.2 and 5.15 TeV so that we will focus our analysis on the search for light neutral gauge bosons (Z$^{\prime}$) in mass range below 90 GeV.
-For this reason, we consider the LV scenario with the use of light-dark sector case for acquiring mass to dark matter particles ($\chi_{1}$ and $\chi_{2}$), which is presented in table \ref{table:tab1}.
-This is a particular choice to fix $M_{\chi_{1}}$ and $M_{\chi_{2}}$ according to a prescription given in \cite{R1}.
-However, this is only one of the possible choices.
+The CMS and ATLAS detectors have conducted intensive searches for Z$^{\prime}$ over many years.
+As a result, it has been proven that heavy neutral gauge bosons (Z$^{\prime}$) do not exist in the mass range between 0.2 to 5.15 TeV.
+Therefore, we focus our investigation on the production of light neutral gauge bosons (Z$^{\prime}$) in the mass range below 90 GeV at the ILC.

+To achieve this, the LV scenario has been considered with the use of the light-dark sector case for acquiring mass to dark matter particles ($\chi_{1}$ and $\chi_{2}$) as presented in table \ref{table:tab1}.
+This is a specific choice made to fix $M_{\chi_{1}}$ and $M_{\chi_{2}}$ according to a prescription given in \cite{R1}.
+It is important to note that this is only one of the possible choices.

+The ATLAS and CMS experiments have established strict limitations on the value of $\texttt{g}_{l}$ at low $M_{Z^{\prime}}$ based on the 4-muon final states, neutrino trident production, and LEPII constraints.
+Two publications (\cite{R37} and \cite{R777}) demonstrate the existence of these limitations.
+For the range of $M_{Z^{\prime}}$ values between 10 and 80 GeV that the present paper investigates, $\texttt{g}_{l}$ needs to be approximately 0.003.
+According to \cite{R1}, $\texttt{g}_{DM}$ is equal to 1.0.
+While the values of the masses ($M_{Z^{\prime}}$, $M_{\chi_{1}}$ and $M_{\chi_{2}}$) are not fixed but are scanned over.

+The signal of the processes being studied is identified by two leptons with opposite charges.
+These leptons are created from the decay of Z$^{\prime}$, and are accompanied by a large amount of missing transverse energy caused by the stable dark matter $\chi_{1}$.
+Therefore, the events we are examining can be described as having the topology of ($\mu^{+}\mu^{-} + E^{miss}_{T}$).